ilg-physics-ucsb/physics3l-manual/Lab3-Week1/Lab3-Week1.md

 $$
 :::

-Where $F_{sp}$ is the force exerted by the spring, $\Delta y$ is the displacement from the spring&rsquo;s equilibrium position, and $k$ is the spring constant.
+Where $F_{sp}$ is the force exerted by the spring, $\Delta y$ is the displacement from the spring&rsquo;s unstretched position, and $k$ is the spring constant.
 The larger the spring constant $k$, the &ldquo;stiffer&rdquo; the spring.
 As a matter of fact, the constant $k$ is often referred to as the stiffness.

 For the purpose of this lab, we will define the origin, the zero point, as spot at the end of the spring when it is hanging in its relaxed state.
 (See Figure 1 below.)